Sean-Boyes/Sean-Boyes/README.md

 <br />

-Hi,I'm Sean Boyes, an Engineering Student at Simon Fraser University hoping to focus on systems design and robotic.
+Hi, I'm Sean Boyes, an Engineering Student at Simon Fraser University focusing on systems design and robotics.
 Apart from that I enjoy working with my hands and Problem Solving.

 - 🇨🇦🇺🇸 Dual Citizen for the US and Canada
 - 💬 Ask me about anything , Would love to answer them.